ADSLAAU/adsl-aau.dk/README.md

 To-Do List
 ==========

-- Collapsible lists (for easier navigation through regnskab etc)
+- Make collapsible lists prettier (having markers and bullets right next to each other is ugly)
 - Less code duplication between `build_referat.py` and `build_regnskab.py`

 In a wider time-frame: